7-docs/template-next-supabase/README.md

 ## Deploy

-This application can be deployed somewhere with support for Next.js + edge functions.
+This application can be deployed on platforms with support for Next.js + edge functions.
 Examples:

 - [Vercel](https://vercel.com)
 - [Fly.io](https://fly.io)

+Make sure to add the environment variables to the platform first.